 Quickstart (Airtable integration) - Creating a PDF from Airtable data

-Here's how to create PDFs from your Airtable data with DocuPotion:
+Here's how to create PDF documents from your Airtable data with DocuPotion:

 Estimated time: 1-20 minutes (depends on how complex your PDF document is)